swc-bb/2018-02-22-Potsdam-Berlin/index.md

 {% endcomment %}

 <p>
-  <strong>Application:</strong> Register online for the workshop by February 09, 2018.
+  <strong>Application:</strong> Register online for the workshop by <strong>February 09, 2018</strong>.
 There are limited places available.
-	The application form if found <a href="https://goo.gl/forms/V3tMNPqs4PPUZ3Yy1">here</a>.
+The application form is found <a href="https://goo.gl/forms/V3tMNPqs4PPUZ3Yy1">here</a>.
 </p>

 {% comment %}